News

 Bert Hernandez, president of Silversea, said Venetian Society members are "the heart of Silversea," describing the update as an expanded approach to recognizing loyalty, including earlier milestones and additional benefits.

 Under the updated structure, Silversea will continue awarding one VS Day for each cruise day sailed, while adding new earning opportunities tied to certain land components and qualifying solo travel.
-The company also plans additional milestones at lower thresholds and expanded benefits at higher levels, including items such as onboard credit on new bookings at specified tiers and perks like premium Wi-Fi and priority embarkation at select top-tier thresholds.
+The company also plans additional milestones at lower thresholds and expanded benefits at higher levels.
+Those include onboard credit on new bookings at specified tiers and perks such as premium Wi-Fi and priority embarkation at select top-tier thresholds.